Dairy farm industry could be on the rebound

 Drzymalla said she still isn’t meeting her cost of production because the price of milk is low.

-Dairy farmer Aaron Pauly said the same and with the expectation of a 2-month delay in receiving the new stimulus funding, he worries about his farm.
+Dairy farmer Aaron Pauly said the same and with the expectation of a two-month delay in receiving the new stimulus funding, he worries about his farm.

 “It just kind of puts a band aid on it and lets you keep operating another day,” said Pauly.